 Stick with your current host, and you get everything you need to run a successful website, with none of the headaches of time-consuming chores of singing up to a new provider and migrating your site across.

-Switch to a new host
+Switch to a new web hosting plan

 As easy as it is to stay where you are, there’s of course plenty of valid reasons for packing up and moving on.